mjlyons/webcoder/README.md

 ## Usage

 * Make sure the server is running: `npm run build && npm start` (you can just do `npm start` if you haven't changed localsettings.js or pulled/changed the webcoder source).
 * In your web browser, navigate to the server hostname (defined in your `localsettings.js` file).
-It'll look something like https://example.com:3000 or http://localhost:3000.

 ## Architecture